OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScan_InterviewNotes/ODL_DEMS2_InterviewNotes.md

 ## Background

-DEMS2a is a manager librarian and DEMS lead for a city library serving between 100,000 and 250,000 patrons in Washington State.
+*DEMS2a is a manager librarian and DEMS lead for a Washington State municipal library serving between 100,000 and 250,000 people.
 DEMS2b is the library director, who took over in the past year.
-The library has recently become involved in the city's efforts to launch an open data portal.
+The library has recently become involved in the city's efforts to launch an open data portal.*

 ## How did the library become involved in the city's open data efforts?
 - A new mayor took office at the beginning of 2018, taking over from a predecessor who had been in office for more than 10 years.
 The new mayor began issuing directives/identifying priorities shortly after taking office in January.
 One directive emphasized community engagement, diversity and inclusion, and included a provision for a potential open data platform.
 This likely was tied to an earlier long-term planning report published in 2017, *Envision Everett 2037,* which emphasized greater public participation and government transparency, and suggested open data as a way to advance both priorities.